Disney CEO Iger adds chairman role

 Disney made the announcement after a board meeting that followed its annual shareholder meeting in Kansas City, where Iger and nine other directors won re-election.

 The media and theme park company also said it named Orin Smith independent lead director.
-Smith, the former CEO of Starbucks Corp, joined Disney's board in 2006.
+Smith, the former CEO of Starbucks Corp (SBUX.O), joined Disney's board in 2006.

 Iger's additional post recalled for some Disney shareholders the turbulence surrounding former CEO Michael Eisner, who was stripped by the board of his chairmanship in 2004 following a campaign by Walt Disney's nephew, Roy Disney, to drive him from the company.